 Now let's cover how you would ideally administer a photo release form.

-What is a photo release form?
+Client signing a photo release form

-How to administer your photo release form
+How to organize my photo release forms?

 1. Prep your paperwork ahead of time

-2. Make sure all information is legible
+2. Make sure your information is legible

-The wording of the release is important, but so is the information that is captured.
-Always make sure that all the clients information is easy to read – especially when it’s handwritten.
+The wording in the photo release form is important, but so is the information that is captured.
+Always make sure that all the client's information is easy to read – especially when it’s handwritten.

-The best practice is to keep the thumbnails or proofs from from the shoot with the photo release form in your files.
+The best practice is to keep the thumbnails or proofs from the shoot with the photo release form in your files.

-4. Consider creating electronic files
+4. Create electronic files in the cloud

 For greatest ease, make the proofs and release a single electronic document.
-That way when someone wants to license a photo from you — you’ll know exactly which release form to send.
+That way when someone wants to license a photo from you — you’ll know exactly which photo release form to send.

 5. Utilize email to establish a record

-Always countersign, scan and email a copy to the client after every photo shoot to generate a legal record through an email trail.
+Always countersign, scan, and email a copy to the client after every photo shoot to generate a legal record through an email trail.

 Photo Release Form Template Download

 Sign and provide the following photo release to clients to grant them permission to print or display copies for their purposes (i.e. model’s book, comp and zed cards, or websites).
-Note that some print shops may require to see a signed photo release from your client prior to printing.
+Note that some print shops may require a signed photo release from your client prior to printing.

 The simple photo release form template with no requirements or restrictions.

 Remember, a photo release is only part of the process.
 To protect your image rights, you should also have the client sign a model release.
 If you haven’t already, make sure to read our companion article where we describe The Essentials of a Model Release Form and provide a template to get you started.

 Do you have any tips you want to add?
-Please share in comments, below.
-Questions are always welcome.